flowchain/devify-server/templates/201-web-of-things-dashboard/README.md

 ## Project Goal

-Real-time Sensor Network Dashboard: Get Started with WebSocks, CoAP and Web of Things
+Real-time Sensor Dashboard: Get Started with WebSockets, CoAP and Web of Things

 The Web of Things (WoT) provides an Application Layer that simplifies the creation of Internet of Things applications[1].
 WoT reuses existing web technologies, such REST, HTTP, Websockets, CoAP and etc. [1].